sebamed/DailyLog/README.md

 # Daily Log
 Daily log is a simple desktop app, made in Java.

-Main purpose of this app is personal use, logging daily achievements
+Main purpose of this app is personal usage, logging daily achievements and tracking important tasks.

 Requirements for running the app:
 - Online MySql server